getgud-io/cpp-getgud-sdk/README.md

 ### Spawn Action

+A Spawn action should be sent whenever a player appears or reappears in-match, on the map.
 To create a Spawn Action, use the `SpawnActionData` class.
 This action marks the appearance or reappearance of a `Player` inside the Match.

 ```cpp
 GetGudSdk::BaseActionData* action = new SpawnActionData(